spatie/laravel-dashboard/docs/adding-tiles/belgian-trains.md

 weight: 8
 ---

-This tile can used on the [Laravel Dashboard](https://github.com/spatie/laravel-dashboard) to display the status of trains in Belgium.
+This tile displays the status of trains in Belgium. s
 ![screenshot](TODO: add link)

 ## Installation